FOSSEE/sees/ult/Using_Linux_Tools.rst

 3. rm
 ------

-*rm* (short for remove) is one of several basic Unix command lines that operates on files.
+*rm* (short for "remove") is one of several basic Unix command lines that operates on files.
 It is used to delete files from a filesystem.
 The data is not actually destroyed.
 Only the index listing where the file is stored is destroyed, and the storage is made available for reuse.
 There are undelete utilities that will attempt to reconstruct the index and can bring the file back if the parts were not reused.

 Here's example to remove a file named "foo" from a directory, here shown with the -i option::